newrelic/go-agent/README.md

 # New Relic Go Agent

+## Pre-Release

+WARNING: THIS CODE IS IN DEVELOPMENT.
+IT IS NOT A FINAL NEW RELIC PRODUCT OR OFFERING.
+DO NOT USE IN PRODUCTION.
+USE AT YOUR OWN RISK.
+TERMS AND CONDITIONS APPLY - SEE LICENSE FILE.

 ## Description

 The New Relic Go Agent allows you to monitor your Go applications with New